1. Purpose of policy

 1.1 Internal auditing is an independent and objective assurance and consulting activity that is guided by a philosophy of adding value to improve the operations of the University.
 It assists the University to accomplish its objectives by bringing a systematic, disciplined and risk-based approach to evaluate and improve the effectiveness of the University’s risk management, control and governance processes.

 1.2 The Internal Audit Charter is intended to provide a broad framework for the conduct of internal audit services at the University in accordance with the Financial and Performance Management Standard 2009.
-This Charter should be read in conjunction with the University’s Audit and Assurance Framework - Governing Policy and applies to all staff, students, agents and members of decision-making and advisory bodies of the University.
+This Charter should be read in conjunction with the University’s Audit and Assurance Framework - Governing Policy and applies to all staff, students, contractors and members of decision-making and advisory bodies of the University.

 Refer to the Audit and Assurance Framework - Governing Policy for a complete list of definitions.